10 South Island Secrets

 So ultimately it was thanks to his training in and around Mount Cook and Mount Aspiring that he gained the skills, strength and character he needed to take on the world’s highest mountain.
 You can discover more about this legendary figure at the Sir Edmund Hillary Alpine Centre when you visit Mount Cook National Park.

 A certain secret and a joy to discover, the Siberia Valley is a beautiful area deep in the heart of the South Island.
-Located in the Mount Aspiring National Park, the tricky-to-access valley is part of Te Wahipounamu UNESCO World Heritage Site.
+Located in the Mount Aspiring National Park, the tricky-to-access valley is part of Te Wahipounamu UNESCO World Heritage site.
 There’s only one way to truly experience this remote area and that’s on a unique adventure dreamed up by the locals at Southern Alps Air, Wanaka’s only locally owned and operated fixed wing scenic flight company.
-For over 40 years they’ve been flying people over and around this area and their knowledge and experience is insatiable.
+For over 40 years they’ve been flying people over and around this area and their knowledge and experience is unmatched.

 6. The Hump Ridge Track

 It’s no secret that New Zealand has a network of amazing walks and trails.
 You’ve probably heard of the famous and very popular Milford and Routeburn Tracks for starters.
 The secret is, that they are not the be all and end all.
 New Zealand has many more amazing trails of equal beauty, with less crowds and more views, wildlife and experiences than you can imagine.
 One of these is a big favourite here at New Zealand Trails.
 The Hump Ridge Track – a three day, 61km loop walk taking trampers along the south coast of New Zealand with incredible views of south-west Fiordland, the Southern Ocean and Stewart Island.
-You can hike part of the Hump Ridge Track on our World Heritage trip.